TritonDataCenter/pkgsrc-wiki/about:changes.markdown

     <http://dtrace.org/blogs/rm/2013/11/14/userland-ctf-in-dtrace/> for more
     information.
   + The STRIP\_DEBUG infrastructure has been improved and enabled to ensure that packages aren't bloated by the addition of debug data.
-On the contrary, thanks to the compact nature of CTF, and the explicit removal of debugging symbols that are no longer required, the packages in 2017Q4 are actually smaller than those from the 2017Q3 release.
+Packages that have CTF enabled will see a small increase (usually around 3%) in size, but those that don't (primarily those written in C++ or other languages not supported by CTF) may see a significant reduction.
+The net result is that the sizes of the bootstrap kits and images have been reduced since 2017Q3.

 - Commit stats since 2017Q3:
   + 222 packages added